 Situation: Our website experienced a drop in traffic.
-As a result, we weren’t selling as much of the product anymore, and revenue was dropping.
+As a result, we weren’t selling as much of the product anymore, and revenue was falling.

-Task: I had to figure out what the problem was.
-There hadn’t been a core update, so we had to figure out what else could be causing the traffic drop.
+Task: There hadn’t been a core update, so we had to figure out what else could be causing the traffic drop.